[Today’s blog post “17 Fun and Educational St. Patrick’s Day Ideas” was written by contributor Michelle Habrych.]

 For a break from the ordinary, this site offers some St. Patrick’s themed games for kids.

-St. Patrick’s Day Learning
+Educational St. Patrick’s Day Ideas

 If you want to be creative and yet still learn something, here are some free St. Patrick’s Day limerick worksheets on Teachers Pay Teachers.

 Tomie dePaola wrote a picture book about St. Patrick called Patrick: Patron Saint of Ireland.
 If you can’t get the book prior to the holiday, you can see it and hear it on YouTube here.
-It’s 14 minutes in length.
-It ends with the personal reasons the author wrote the book.

 (There are many other stories available to “read” on YouTube in this way if your children enjoy that.)